Network Infrastructure · UPS Selection Guide

 Recommended

-The J90 2kVA and 3kVA models deliver extended runtime at typical VoIP gateway loads — the larger battery capacity in the higher-capacity models bridges longer outages without stepping up to a tower UPS.
+The J90 2kVA and 3kVA models deliver extended runtime at typical VoIP gateway loads — and accept EBP48 extended battery packs for multi-hour backup.
 P91Li suits higher combined loads or where rack/tower flexibility is needed.

 04